edgardomortiz/Captus/docs/content/assembly/align/options.md

 Disable TAPER algorithm for masking for erroneous regions in alignments, see https://doi.org/10.1111/2041-210X.13696
 ___
 ### **`--clipkit_method`**
 Select [ClipKIT's trimming mode](https://jlsteenwyk.com/ClipKIT/advanced/index.html#modes).
+If ClipKIT's version is not at least 2.11.4 the mode will default to `gappy` when `gappyout`, `block-gappy`, `composition-bias`, or `heterotachy`are selected.
 Valid trimming modes are:
 - `smart-gap`
 - `gappy`
 - `kpic`